Current Grant Program Guidelines

 How will I know if my application was received?

-You will receive a confirmation email to the address you provided from noreply@smartsimple.com, which will also include a PDF of your application for your records.
+You will receive a confirmation email to the address you provided from our grant portal from noreply@smartsimple.com, which will also include a PDF of your application for your records.
 You will also receive email communications as your application moves through the review process and if our reviewers require additional information.

 How will I know if my application was awarded or declined?

-What do we upload our funding request to the grant portal?
+What do we upload our Funding Request Form to the grant portal?

-On the WSMA grant portal (Finance tab), how do I access the upload button for the 2024 WSMA Grants Funding Request Form?
+On the WSMA grant portal (Tab 3: Funding Request), how do I access the upload button for the 2024 WSMA Grants Funding Request Form

-You must first enter the amount requested from WSMA only, not the total of your project (if it is different) and then click Save Draft.
-Once this is done, reopen the Funding Request tab and an upload graphic (file with an up arrow) will appear and you will use this to upload your form.
+You must first enter the amount requested from WSMA only ($20,000, $40,000 or $80,000), not the total of your project (if it is different) and then click Save Draft.
+Once this is done, reopen the Funding Request tab and an upload graphic (file with an up arrow) will appear and you will use this to upload your completed Fund Request Form.